TouK/nussknacker/docs/developers_guide/GenericFunctions.md

 ## Specifying parameters

-Sometimes want to use parameters that are more specific than what scala or java can offer us.
+Sometimes we want to use parameters that are more specific than what scala or java can offer us.
 In such cases we need to manually specify types of parameters and result.
+We will write custom `plus` that will work with integers, floats and strings.

 ## Using varargs